How Do Cellular Game Cameras Work?

 - Eliminates the threat of animals like elk and bears from moving the camera around on the tree or completely knocking it off.
 Make sure you use long screws and that security box isn’t going anywhere.

-BROWSE LOCKS Camera placement Camera placement can make all the difference in your camera lasting the entire season or even multiple seasons.
+Camera placement can make all the difference in your camera lasting the entire season or even multiple seasons.
 Have you ever come across a money “honey hole” placed a camera there, and returned to no camera?
 Chances are, if you’re on public land and not too far off the beaten path, you’re not the only one that knows about your new honey hole.
 To be safe, instead of placing the camera in plain sight right on the wallow or spring, go find the main trail that leads to the honey hole and set your camera up on that trail somewhere.
 Sure, you’re probably going to miss a few animals, but your camera should stay put.
 Moral of the story, don’t set your camera up where everyone else does or would.

 Advantages and Disadvantages of a Cellular Trail Camera

-Advantages I think it’s obvious what the biggest advantages are about a cellular trail camera when you’re searching for the best game camera for your situation.
-Real-time intel If you have multiple areas that you hunt and have cellular game cameras set up in the different areas, you have all the intel on your phone that tells you which location you should hunt.
+If you have multiple areas that you hunt and have cellular game cameras set up in the different areas, you have all the intel on your phone that tells you which location you should hunt.
 If you didn’t have a cellular trail camera, you’d have to randomly pick a spot, or, go pull all the SD cards to see which area is most active at the moment.
 As you know, that can take up a ton of time while also boogering an area.
-Easier to learn animal patterns

 - battery life